 As mentioned, this recipe is gluten free and dairy free like most of my recipes recently.
 Although this recipe can become dairy if you add some grated cheese that can add more flavor and make the muffins a bit richer.
 Without cheese the muffins are very tasty too and fit more meals and diets.

 Since the recipe is gluten free and flourless, it fits Passover perfectly.
 It's always a struggle during Passover to find good breakfast and snack recipes, and these muffins are perfect for that.

 How to make zucchini muffins

-To make this easy zucchini muffin recipe you need – ground almonds, grated zucchini, eggs, salt and baking powder.
-Like I mentioned, very few ingredients that together create a yummy moist healthy muffin.
+To make this easy zucchini muffin recipe you need – almond flour, grated zucchini, eggs, salt and baking powder.
+Very few ingredients that together create a yummy moist healthy muffin.

 Zucchini – known as summer squash and comes in various green and yellow colors.
 Zucchini is packed with many important vitamins, minerals, and antioxidants.
 It has a high fiber content and a low calorie and sugar count.
 Zucchini is very versatile in the kitchen and is being used in sweet and savory dishes.
 In this recipe I used it as is, unpeeled and not even squeezed of extra liquids.

 Almond Flour – almond meal, almond flour or simply ground almonds are all quite the same with a difference just in the level of how fine the grind is.
 The other difference is using blanched or not blanched almonds.
 Any type of ground almonds will work with this muffin recipe.
 Almonds are very healthy, they are high in protein, manganese, vitamin E and monounsaturated fats, low in carbohydrates, and contains fiber.